PT-91 Twardy: PT-17

 The main goals of the PT-17 tank were to increase firepower and fire maneuverability, increase mobility and survivability on the battlefield, improve crew comfort, and increase mission duration.
 The demonstrator was developed in cooperation with Ukrainian companies that supplied the tank turret.

 The PT-17's power range includes a S1000R ESM-350M engine and a reinforced suspension.
 Diehl rubber tracks are used.
 The chassis equipment includes an auxiliary power generator (APU), air conditioning, a new steering system with shuttlecock and a PCO KDN-1 Nyks day/night reversing camera.

 The tank turret is a Ukrainian construction, featuring the Ukrainian KBM-2 smoothbore 120 mm cannon, with a barrel length of L50, and a 22 mm ammunition-charge unit mounted in the niche of the turret.
 The total ammunition capacity is 50 shells.
+The PT-17 was created with the experience of Ukrainian designers from UkrObronProm - the Oplot tank.
+Based on the Doublet reactive armor, the ERAWA-II reactive armor was created.
+He also took over the booking from him.
+According to statements by representatives from "Bumar-Łabędy", the armor of the tank is estimated at 1000mm of homogeneous armor.
+However, the turret's armor, as well as information about the latest reactive armor, have not been disclosed.
 The armament is supplemented by a 7.62 mm caliber machine gun and a remotely mounted ZSMU-1276 armament module manufactured by Zakłady Mechaniczne "Tarnów" S.A.
 The turret was equipped with stabilized sight-and-sight optics, GOC-1 Nike and GOD-1 Iris from PCO S.A. and BMS.
 Optionally, the manufacturer advises on the use of Safran's VIGY-15 panoramic day-observation device.

 The additional composite armour of both the hull and the turret is expected to increase survival of the tank on the battlefield, as is the installed PCO SSP-1 OBRA-3 universal self-propelled vehicle system and two 6-tube intermittent grenade launchers.

-Features installed on the demonstrator systems are just an example of the possibilities.
-Ultimately, they can be configured according to the needs of the potential recipient.